TSB picked Foolproof to lead the design of its website because they saw an opportunity to bring its distinctive brand positioning to life.

 Gathering feedback from both customers and the client as we went, we then moved through a clickable prototype and into the detail of interaction design for desktop, tablet and mobile.
 As well as creating the visual design layer and iconography we also developed extensive visual design guidelines which would allow TSB to maintain and extend the experience over time.

-In Spring of 2015, TSB asked us to again apply our evidence-based design approach to optimise the performance of twelve business-critical areas of the site.
+Soon after the completion of the initial project, TSB asked us to again apply our evidence-based design approach to optimise the performance of twelve business-critical areas of the site.
 Our objectives were: to deliver a world-class customer experience across all channels; to make products easier to understand and buy; reduce reliance on telephony; and better communicate the product and service offering of the TSB brand.